ifiptm/ifiptm.github.io/content/publication/annual-report-2023/index.md

 Supplementary notes can be added here, including [code and math](https://wowchemy.com/docs/content/writing-markdown-latex/).
 -->

-Annual report of this Working Group.
+The 2023 annual report of this Working Group.